VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Training Details

 \subsubsection{Vertex Prediction Block}

-The vertex-prediction block contains 3 layers of transformer encoder with 256 nodes.
-The contour initialized from the SDF is fed into the transformer and the output from the transformer block goes through MLP layer of 256 nodes and 2 nodes to get the final x,y value for each polygon query.
-Figure \ref{fig:architecture_detailed} shows the detailed architecture diagram of the transformer block.
+The vertex prediction block consists of three transformer encoder layers, each with 256 hidden units.
+The contour initialized from the SDF is provided as input to the transformer, and the output passes through a multilayer perceptron (MLP) with layers of 256 and 2 units to predict the final $(x, y)$ coordinates for each polygon query.
+Figure~\ref{fig:architecture_detailed} illustrates the detailed architecture of the transformer block.

-Both these modules were trained for 60 epochs with with Adam optimizer and $10^{-4}$ learning rate.
-We use a batch size of 128.